Dan Balan: “Hold on Love”

-In 2017, Balan decided to return from his three-year creative break, in which he had been working on experimental music styles, to return with a more commercial sounding single which would not be featured on Freedom, Part 2.
-Balan felt that before releasing the new album he should return to the stage with a dance hit such as “Hold on Love”.
+In 2017, Bălan decided to return from his three-year creative break, in which he had been working on experimental music styles, to return with a more commercial sounding single which would not be featured on Freedom, Part 2.
+Bălan felt that before releasing the new album he should return to the stage with a dance hit such as “Hold on Love”.
 To that end, he was invited performed the song at the popular M1 (Ukraine) Music Awards in 2017.
-The music video, Balan's fifth collaboration with Ukrainian director Alan Badoev was described by Badoev as a dark and mysterious David Fincher-style clip.
-Badoev decided on a theme of “do not be afraid of what is inside of you”, casting Balan as a Pastor tempted by his desires, and filmed in a district of Los Angeles.
+The music video, Bălan's fifth collaboration with Ukrainian director Alan Badoev was described by Badoev as a dark and mysterious David Fincher-style clip.
+Badoev decided on a theme of “do not be afraid of what is inside of you”, casting Bălan as a Pastor tempted by his desires, and filmed in a district of Los Angeles.
 The director's team had to close off one quarter of the city to complete filming.

-“Nashe Leto” with Vera Brezhneva
+"Наше Лето" (Naše Leto) with Vera Brezhneva

-Dan Balan decided to re unite O-Zone in 2017 to have 2 concerts on 9 May 2017 in Chisinau and Bucharest.
+Dan Bălan decided to re-unite O-Zone in 2017 to have 2 concerts on 9 May 2017 in Chisinau and Bucharest.